CiceroGB/telegram-bot-api-crud/README.md

 # telegram-bot-carrefour
-This Telegram Bot API helps users with finding the closest location of Carrefour.
+This Telegram Bot API helps users to find the closest location of Carrefour